Call Center Employee (Retail)

 Other than being a good listener which seems obvious, what traits would you say are required if you want to get into telephone customer service?

-Asked by igotstripes about 9 years ago
+Asked by igotstripes almost 10 years ago

 Computer literacy is very important' especially nowadays.
 I also look for agents (when im involved in the process) that have the ability to think quick on their feet, think outside the box, and have the ability to keep a positive attitude.
 A lot of the customers have a negative attitude and one company I worked for previously was so aggressive with their expectations that people would have to be put on anxiety medications because they felt so pressured.